futrime/lip/docs/en/tooth_json_file_reference.md

 ### Notes

 Do not add any prefix like "/", "./" or "../".
 Otherwise, Lip will refused to install the tooth.
 If the source is right the root of the tooth, just leave the value a blank string.
 Similarly, if the destination is the root of BDS, leave the value a blank string.

+The tooth.json under the root of the tooth will not be placed.